-Stamford, was principal speak- H. J. Arend. er at the annual banquet of the Association in Stamford last Monday night.
+Stamford, was principal speak- H. J. Arend. er at the annual banquet of the Brazos Valley Postal Employees Association in Stamford last Monday night.

 Honored guest was O. B. Fields, president of the Texas branch of the National Postmasters Association, Chapter 18.
-His her loaded up high, then try to president, was in charge of the work a skittish mule close meeting.
+His on top of a bundle wagon, get E. B. Britton of Stamford, her loaded up high, then try to president, was in charge of the work a skittish mule close meeting.
 Invocation was by S. enough to the threshing machine G. Hampton of Goree.
-C. B. Force." to be able to pitch the bundles Smith, Stamford carrier, welcomed the employees and guests and Jeff Graham of Knox City air force base, site of Air Force gave the response.
+C. B. to be able to pitch the bundles Smith, Stamford carrier, welcomed the employees and guests and Jeff Graham of Knox City

-Then you'd head the stuff, pile workers: "You must know the Resource Research Center, and it into huge ricks to await the world in which you live, meet home of AF's Officer Candidate and master the problems that School. confront you today and maintain His basic training is preparing And talk about hot.
+Rev. Bloebaum told the postal Then you'd head the stuff, pile workers: "You must know the Resource Research Center, and it into huge ricks to await the world in which you live, meet home of AF's Officer Candidate and master the problems that School. confront you today and maintain And talk about hot.
 There's individual freedom."
-He also him for entrance into Air Force no hotter hot than being a little said "we must hold onto the technical training and for asover waist deep in a header Christian principles which we signment in specialized work. barge, the beards working know as free men to be true." through your clothing, no breeze He compared the world conflict evaluation of his aptitude and getting to your body, and fork of today with the two currents inclination for following a parink like nobody's business trying existing when two great rivers ticular vocation and career.
+He also him for entrance into Air Force no hotter hot than being a little said "we must hold onto the over waist deep in a header Christian principles which we barge, the beards working know as free men to be true." through your clothing, no breeze He compared the world conflict getting to your body, and fork- of today with the two currents ink like nobody's business trying existing when two great rivers

-Cities represented at the BOY SCOUTS TAKE meeting, which was held in the That all went out with the Stamford school cafeteria, were coming of the combines and Avoca, DeLeon, Abilene, Goree, we're glad of that.
-As yet, there's Spur, Knox City, Weinert, Munchildren, three to 15 years of Albus, Mrs. Lena Albus and Ad- June 3. with relatives here.
-She came age, and a large group is at rian, Mrs. A. J. Kuehler, Mrs. C. Precipitation this year 6.58 in. for the funeral of her brother, tending.
-The school will contin- J. Albus, V. F. Albus and Matt Precipitation to this date, ue through Wednesday, June 10.
-Neuses.
+Cities represented at the BOY SCOUTS TAKE meeting, which was held in the SWIMMING JAUNTS That all went out with the Stamford school cafeteria, were coming of the combines-and Avoca, DeLeon, Abilene, Goree, we're glad of that.
+As yet, there's | Spur, Knox City, Weinert, Munno better way to harvest wheat day, Haskell, Sagerton, Stam-